-- reasonably foreseeable future developments and human activities. - Describe which past, present or reasonably foreseeable future developments and human activities may affect the valued components identified above. - Predict the combined effect of these human activities on the identified valued components. - Describe any mitigations and monitoring proposed to reduce or avoid the predicted effects, specifying if and how adaptive management will be used, and what remaining impacts are predicted.
+- Describe and provide rationale for which past, present or reasonably foreseeable future developments and human activities are being considered in the cumulative effects assessment. - Identify which of the valued components may be affected by other past, present or reasonably foreseeable future developments and human activities. - Assess the likelihood, duration and magnitude of the combined effect of these human activities on the identified valued components. - Describe any mitigation measures proposed to reduce or avoid the predicted effects, specifying if and how adaptive management will be used, and provide an assessment of any residual cumulative impacts.

-Appendix K elaborates on the information required for the cumulative effects assessment.
+Appendix L elaborates on the information required for the cumulative effects assessment.